 Steam ironing effectively kills bacteria because the iron has to heat the water to 212 °F in order to generate steam, and most bacteria can’t survive at this high temperature.
 Studies show that washing and tumble drying alone does not eliminate all germs and that ironing plays an important role in sanitizing clothing.

 Higher steam output improves your chances are of eliminating unwanted germs, bacteria, viruses, and bugs while you iron.
-The Rowenta Steamforce has the best steam output and takes first place in our review of the best steam iron for clothing and home use.

 For steam to be created, water has to heat to a temperature of 212 °F (100 °C).
 This is the temperature at which most harmful germs, bacteria (including E. coli, Staph bacteria, Salmonella), mold, viruses, and even dust mites die.
 Washing and ironing are not guaranteed to kill all bacteria.